matloff/fasteR/README.md

 ## <a name="ftnbl"> </a> Lesson 14: Functions with Blocks

-Blocks are usually key in defining functions too.
+Blocks are usually key in defining functions.
 Let's generalize the above code in the Loops lesson, writing a function that replaces 0s by NAs for general data frames.